sayed8901/job_portal_system_backend/README.md

 ### Email Notifications

 - Send email notifications to users when they successfully apply for a job or when an employer receives a new application.

+### Payment Integration (using SSLCommerz)

+- Employers can make payments for their posted job circulars.
+- After successful payment, employers can view the payment details.

 ---